 Lots of visitors choose to take an ojek or car to the summit, and then walk back down.
 A cup of delicious Flores coffee from one of the vendors who trudge to the summit each morning is the perfect way to wake up as the sun crests the horizon and illuminates the lakes.

-Getting to Kelimutu
+How to Get to Kelimutu

 From Ende, the village of Moni, at the foot of Kelimutu, is around an hour and a half.
 Happily, Ende has an airport which flies to destinations including Denpasar, Labuan Bajo and Kupang, meaning you can get to Kelimutu from across Flores and beyond in no time.